Chris Tavaré: Life and career

 Tavaré averaged over 40 in a 1983 Test series against New Zealand, but was dropped after England's embarrassing defeat at Christchurch that winter in which he made 9 runs.
 He was recalled towards the end of the following summer, but the test selectors dropped Tavaré in 1984, following another time-consuming score of 14 against the Sri Lankans.
 Jonathan Agnew, a team-mate in this match, observed retrospectively that Tavaré "played a ghastly knock".
 Paul Downton also a team-mate, added: "Tavaré managed to bat himself out of the England side.
 It was his last Test for five years and he couldn't get it off the square".
 Within a week he then captained Kent to a narrow defeat in the 1984 NatWest Trophy final.
 To cap a difficult few months, in the words of Matthew Engel: "He was deposed as Kent captain, unpleasantly".
 Tavaré who had captained Kent for three years, was replaced by Chris Cowdrey, who took over at the start of the 1985 season.

 Tavaré moved to Somerset as captain in 1989, following a successful benefit in 1988.
 Tavaré put himself back in the selectors' thoughts with an impressive televised unbeaten century, for which he was again made man of the match in a losing cause, in a Benson & Hedges Cup semi-final against Essex.
 Eventually he was recalled for one Test Match, the Third Test against Australia at Birmingham in the 1989 Ashes series.
-At this time Terry Alderman was enjoying rampant success against English batsman.
+At this time Terry Alderman was enjoying rampant success against English batsmen.
 Tavaré was unable to repeat his earlier success at frustrating Australian bowlers and was dismissed for two in what proved to be his final test innings.

 Tavaré was a biology teacher at his alma mater, Sevenoaks School until his retirement in 2018.
 He is the uncle of former Gloucestershire player William Tavaré, and first cousin of comedian Jim Tavaré.